Interview with Margaux Ayn Schaffer - Part 3

 (Right) - Representing Arizona TDOR at PRIDE 2008.

 Margaux: Hopefully without boundaries.
-That’s really what art is about is pushing boundaries.
-By training, I’m a designer and art director, so I had a foundation of drawing, painting, typography, photography, printmaking while being lucky enough to intern at Genigraphics Corporation which gave me a head start in computer graphics.
-So my roots have always been in art and technology which informs my work on several levels.
+That’s really what art is about, pushing boundaries.
+By training, I’m a designer and art director, so I have a foundation in drawing, painting, typography, photography, and printmaking.
+I was also lucky enough to intern at Genigraphics Corporation, which gave me a head start in computer graphics.
+So, my roots have always been in both art and technology, which informs my work on several levels.

 An article on Transgender Art in JAVA MAG.